Home / Teen / Sex and Relationships / Sexual health care

 You can get this type of care with:

-Some states have laws that allow you to consent to care without parent/guardian permission.
+In some states, healthcare providers must obtain parental consent for a child (under the age of 18) to provide medical care.
+Some states have laws that allow minors to consent to care without parent/guardian permission (dependent on age).
 Every state is different, so if you’re concerned about privacy, call your provider’s office and ask if they’ll keep your information private and if you need permission from a parent/guardian to get testing or prescriptions.

-If you use health insurance during your visit, the primary insurance holder (such as your parent/guardian) will get an explanation of benefits (EOB) that may show that insurance paid for a pregnancy test, STI test or prescribed birth control.
+If you use health insurance during your visit, the primary insurance holder (such as your parent/guardian) will get an explanation of benefits (EOB) that may show that insurance paid for testing or prescriptions, i.e. pregnancy test, STI test or prescribed birth control.

 Find out your state’s policies or laws on sexual health.